MicrosoftDocs/common-data-model-and-service/common-data-model/health-accelerator.md

 # The Dynamics 365 Healthcare Accelerator

-Rapidly develop healthcare solutions using Fast Healthcare Interoperability Resources (FHIR) entities such as patient, condition, and care plan in the [Dynamics 365 Healthcare Accelerator](https://appsource.microsoft.com/product/dynamics-365/msemr.healthcarecommondatamodel?tab=Overview).
+Rapidly develop healthcare solutions using Fast Healthcare Interoperability Resources (FHIR) entities (such as patient, condition, and care plan) in the [Dynamics 365 Healthcare Accelerator](https://appsource.microsoft.com/product/dynamics-365/msemr.healthcarecommondatamodel?tab=Overview).

 This accelerator was announced in July 2018 at Ignite, and the initial release includes these features:

 - extension of the Common Data Model (CDM) to include concepts for health, including entity definitions and relationships
-- **Patient**, **Practitioner**, **Related person**, and other customer-engagement forms that you can use out of the box or enhance
+- **Patient**, **Practitioner**, **Related person**, and other customer-engagement forms that you can enhance or use out of the box
-- a sample app that demonstrates some possibilities on the Unified Interface
+- a sample app that demonstrates some possibilities of the Unified Interface
 - support for building canvas and model-driven apps in PowerApps
 - support for extending the model with custom entities, forms, and relationships that meet your business needs
 - support for analytics
-- a solution for Common Data Service for Apps that you can install from AppSource
+- a Common Data Service for Apps solution that you can install from AppSource

 ## Site-map extensions